scikit-activeml/scikit-activeml/README.rst

 ===========
 In the following, there are two simple examples illustrating the straightforwardness of implementing active learning cycles with our Python package ``skactiveml``.
-For more in-depth examples, we refer to our
+For more in-depth examples, we refer to our tutorials:

 `tutorial section <https://scikit-activeml.github.io/scikit-activeml-docs/>`_.

 Pool-based Active Learning